State, New York City

-DOHMH anticipates that awarded contracts will be for an initial three-year period with two three-year options to renew.
+DOHMH anticipates that awarded contracts will be for an initial three (3) year period with two three (3) year options to renew.

-Given the high cost of housing in New York City, DOHMH encourages providers to leverage another rental subsidy source such as Section 8 or Shelter Plus Care.
+- Given the high cost of housing in New York City, DOHMH encourages providers to leverage another rental subsidy source such as Section 8 or Shelter Plus Care.
 If providers can obtain this funding, DOHMH will reduce its overall contribution but allow for greater funding available for services.
-This leveraging gives providers a viable project, and the City can then use the money saved to reinvest in more units.

 For More Information